visfest/topics2015/README.md

 Find the rest of the session notes in the wiki! https://github.com/visfest/topics2015/wiki

-I mistakely put my notes in the repo itself :P - victor
+I mistakenly put my notes in the repo itself :P - victor

 ### session 1